voyeg3r/dotfaster/vim/wiki/dicasvim.md

 # Syntax highlighting on Disqus
 + https://help.disqus.com/customer/portal/articles/665057-syntax-highlighting

+Why this is important when it comes to vim use?
+Well, is very common people sharing vimi tips in sites, blogs and so on and is nice to have a decent code to show.

 Disqus supports automatic syntax highlighting in a number of languages.
 To use this feature, place your code inside `<pre><code>` tags.
 For example: